0:00 / 3:45

 Heart Attack Sleeves

-Born in Milwaukee in the late-70s Darren was raised outside of Chicago where he played piano and guitar from an early age and led a handful of bands.
-After graduating from high school, his band won VH1's Best Unsigned Band competition and opened for John Fogerty at the Rock and Roll Hall of Fame.
-Gravitating towards the drums in the mid-90s, Darren studied with Glenn Kotche (Wilco) whose musicality and percussive approach to the trap set inspired Darren to further his education.
-While attending The University of Illinois, he formed an experimental jazz/funk/bluegrass project with Noam Pikelny (Punch Brothers) and ultimately earned a degree in Percussion Performance and Jazz Studies.
+BORN IN MILWAUKEE IN THE LATE-70s Darren was raised outside of Chicago where he played piano and guitar from an early age and led a handful of bands.
+After high school his band won VH1’s Best Unsigned Band competition, opened for John Fogerty at the Rock and Roll Hall of Fame, and began touring up and down the east coast.
+Gravitating towards the drums in the 90s, Darren studied with Glenn Kotche (Wilco) whose musicality and percussive approach to the trap set inspired Darren to further his education.
+While attending The University of Illinois he formed an experimental jazz/funk/bluegrass project with Noam Pikelny (Punch Brothers) and ultimately earned a degree in Percussion Performance and Jazz Studies.

-Darren has been on tour for two decades with performances at venues such as the Ryman Auditorium, Red Rocks Amphitheatre, Hearst Greek Theatre, and Germany's Rockpalast.
-Other unique performances include his role as house drummer at Marc Smith's world renowned Green Mill Poetry Slam, the birthplace of slam poetry; drums behind well-respected indie banjo virtuoso Danny Barnes; drums with comedienne Sandra Bernhard on Feel the Bernhard, Sandra Bernhard is #blessed, Sandyland, and I Love Being Me, Don’t You?; and live photoplay experiments across the country with Andreas Kapsalis Trio who were commissioned by Northwestern University, University of Notre Dame, and University of Massachusetts Lowell to perform both a preconceived and improvised soundtrack to a variety of classic silent films in front of a live audience.
+DARREN HAS BEEN ON TOUR for over two decades with performances at venues such as the Ryman Auditorium, Red Rocks Amphitheatre, Hearst Greek Theatre, and Germany’s Rockpalast.
+Some unique stints include his role as the house drummer at Marc Smith’s world-renowned Green Mill Poetry Slam (the birthplace of slam poetry); drums with comedienne Sandra Bernhard on Feel the Bernhard, Sandra Bernhard is #blessed, Sandyland, and I Love Being Me, Don’t You?; and live photoplay experiments across the country with Andreas Kapsalis Trio who were commissioned by Northwestern University, University of Notre Dame, and University of Massachusetts Lowell to perform both preconceived and improvised soundtracks to a variety of classic silent films in front of a live audience.

-Darren Garvey is a member of Colorado's transcendental folk darlings Elephant Revival and lives with his wife and two daughters in the foothills of the Rocky Mountains.
-Much of Darren's legacy can be found in the huge fingerprint that he left on the Midwest independent music scene with bands like Cameron McGill & What Army, Andreas Kapsalis Trio, Miles Nielsen & The Rusted Hearts, Daniel and the Lion, Cory Chisel and The Wandering Sons, Ernie Hendrickson, Chicago Farmer, and Paper Arrows among others.
+DARREN GARVEY IS A MEMBER of Colorado’s transcendental folk darlings Elephant Revival and lives with his wife and two daughters in the foothills of the Rocky Mountains.
+Much of Darren’s legacy can be found in the huge fingerprint that he left on the Midwest independent music scene with bands like Cameron McGill & What Army, Andreas Kapsalis Trio, Miles Nielsen & The Rusted Hearts, Daniel and the Lion, Cory Chisel and the Wandering Sons, Like Pioneers, Ernie Hendrickson, Chicago Farmer, and Paper Arrows among others.